socialgorithm/docs/sections/participate/README.md

 To create a lobby:

 1. Go to https://play.socialgorithm.org/
-1. Click "Create Match"
+1. Click "Create/Join Tournaments"
-    1. If disconnected, connect to https://sg-tournament.herokuapp.com
+    * If disconnected, connect to https://sg-tournament.herokuapp.com OR whatever server your organisers specify.
 1. Click "Get Started"

 This is your lobby.
 You will shortly use the command in the "Connect Your Player" section to test your player.